zhaoace/rails-prototype/rails-devise/ReadMe.md

 3. bundle install gem
     # bundle install

-4. use devise ger the framework in this application
+4. use devise generate the framework in this application
     # rails generate devise:install